Ada-C5/mood-analysis/README.md

 **think**: Where should we call `strip_punctuation`?
 Does it matter?
 Why?

 I chose to call it in `#print_all_moods` because it only needs to modify the local copy that the method uses.
-However, since I want print_all_moods to do something with the modified data, I put it outside the loop that would analyze the strings.
+However, since I want `#print_all_moods` to do something with the modified data, I put it outside the loop that would analyze the strings.

+This usage also seems in keeping with the idea that we should do our best to call methods and not data, as per our discussions about the Metz book.
+(Rather than trusting a second variable is reliable, and storing the result of `#strip_punctuation` in it, I am calling the method directly on the data to be analyzed.
+I hope I'm expressing myself.)

 3. Write a method called `happy_days` to determine how many logged entries it takes until there have been three :-) happy days.